Twelve (Street Fighter): Analysis of gameplay and themes

 Shivam Bhatt on Retronautss podcast stated that while Twelve had similarities to Necro, he played "weird", with host Diamond Feit added "in a game of weirdos, he's the even weirder one".
 Bhatt went further to describe him as a milky-white kind of blob with an odd combination of attacks, particularly his ability to turn invisible.
-Commentator John Learned meanwhile felt the character had had been imported from the Marvel vs. Capcom series, incorporating air dashing and aerial mobility in a way he found interesting but contributed to how the character felt unfinished.
+Commentator John Learned meanwhile felt the character had been imported from the Marvel vs. Capcom series, incorporating air dashing and aerial mobility in a way he found interesting but contributed to how the character felt unfinished.
 They however considered X.C.O.P.Y. a neat concept, with Bhatt comparing it to the Mortal Kombat character Shang Tsung in how it enabled messing with opponents during matches.

-While Learned was critical of Twelve's design, he was more appreciative regarding the character's lore.
-In his YouTube series examining the characters of Street Fighter III, he felt that Twelve represented a strange and curious success of the design team's goal to introduce a character that broke all their established rules.
-At the same time, he called Twelve a bad photocopy of Necro, and felt it was another example of Street Fighters fixation of "brotherhood, duality, and rivalry" in that many of their basic attacks are shared.
-While he echoed the similarities to the T-1000, learned suggested the design may have been based off a visually similar villain from the tokusatsu show Ultraseven called Alien Spell, which was featured in the twelfth episode of the series that was later banned from airing.

-Learned further argued that while Twelve's use of binary code in his post-match winquotes may be read as a cold personality trait, it may also be read as a side effect of his constant memory erasure.
-However at the same time, Twelve is capable of speaking a common language, as he mumbles some during his fights, and speaks to Necro prior to their match.
-Learned felt that translating his binary to ASCII shows some retention of sentience despite his psychological damage in this way, such as "FATHER" towards Urien, while others such as "LMAO" and "EZ JOB" demonstrated he was just as much a "shit-talking jerk" as the rest of the cast.
-He closed by stating that despite the character's flaws, the out of the box design choices that went into him made it hard not to feel Twelve deserved better.